Th3Tr1ckst3r/Exip6/README.md

 # About
 Exip6 started out as a relatively simple tool I built to verify wether my own systems were vulnerable to a select few of the Windows IPv6 CVE's supported by Exip6.
 After awhile, I found myself, & other researchers using similar tools while trying to debug various IPv6 bugs.
-As a result, this tool became more of a toolkit that we are just building on over time.

 ## Why Use Exip6?
 If your a security researcher, pentester, or just work I.T. in your department.
 It can be useful when it